nir0s/ghost/CONTRIBUTING.md

 Contributing a new backend to ghost requires implementing a single class comprising, at the very least the class's constructor (`__init__`) and the `init`, `put`, `list`, `get` and `delete` base methods.

-Each backend's base method should return the same data.
+Each corresponding backend base method should return the same data structure.

 ### Backend dependencies